Pablo-Izquierdo/GaussianBlur_Cuda/README.md

 -CPU implementation, which is the original impleentation of the algorithm.

--GPU Basic, Is a working implementation of the gaussianBlur that split the operations in the three color channels.
+-GPU Basic implementation, Is a working implementation of the gaussianBlur that split the operations in the three color channels.

--GPU, Is a attempt to optimize the algorithm using the cuda nodes cache.
+-GPU implementation, Is a attempt to optimize the algorithm using the cuda nodes cache.
 But it does work properly and need to be debug.